Want Healthier Dental Website SEO? E-A-T Better.

-Even if you don’t get direct links from outside sources, you still benefit anytime you or your practice are mentioned by someone else with a good reputation (especially influencers).
+Even if you don’t get direct links from outside sources, your dental website marketing still benefits anytime you or your practice are mentioned by someone else with a good reputation (especially influencers).
 Google’s Quality Raters are instructed to look for “reviews, references, recommendations by experts, news articles, and other credible information created/written by individuals about the website.”

 As mentioned above, reviews are valuable for building your authoritativeness and trustworthiness.
 There are no particular review sites that carry more weight than others, but as you might assume, getting good reviews on Google sure wouldn’t hurt.

 Provide Contact Information

 YMYL websites should make sure contact information is easy to find.
 Most dental sites will naturally do this anyway (if they want patients to find them), but from a dental SEO marketing perspective you should also make sure your NAP (name, address, phone) information is consistent across all pages and external sites where it appears.